velartrill/velartrill.github.io/orig/kestrel.md

 "Surviving combat?" asks Bear suspiciously.
 Nalshan grins.

 "In fact, no!
-That is actually only a secondary function.
-The primary function of ship armor is to protect the ship and its occupants against *debris.* The velocities you reach in the void are unlike anything you'll see planetside.
+That is actually only a secondary function, and a very distant second at that.
+Nobody but the Echoes has armor that makes any difference against relativistic projectiles, and our very best scientists remain baffled as to how they've managed it.
+No, the primary function of ship armor is to protect the ship and its occupants against *debris.* The velocities you reach in the void are unlike anything you'll see planetside.
 A railgun round is slow by comparison to a cruising ship.
-And at those velocities, even small objects can cause a devastating impact.
-Interstellar probes that travel outside the hyperspace volume have to be coated with gigantic wedges of ice in the direction of travel, because relativistic velocity is so high that even a collision with a *particle of dust* could hit with the force of a bomb.
+And at those velocity differentials, even small objects can cause a devastating impact.
+Interstellar probes that travel outside the hyperspace volume have to be coated with gigantic wedges of ice in the direction of travel, because relativistic velocity is so extreme that even a collision with a *particle of dust* could hit with the force of an atom bomb.

 "Mercifully, travelling inhabited space requires much lower velocities thanks to shift drive.
-Spacefaring civilizations also develop networks of standard routes through their inhabited systems, establishing jump points and interplanetary lanes that are carefully monitored and kept clear of debris.
+Spacefaring civilizations also develop networks of standard routes through their inhabited systems, establishing stargates, jump points, and interplanetary lanes that are carefully monitored and kept clear of debris.
 However, even so, hull breaches *will* occur from time to time, particularly in old systems that have seen substantial warfare over the millennia.
 If you're very unfortunate you might even hit a live munition from a war than ended ten thousand years ago.
 This means that ultimately, the ship itself is sacrificial."
 He points to Ash and I. "Ultimately it's just a protective layer around the passengers -- around you.
 You can't count on the protections of the ship itself to keep you alive in all circumstances.
 Oxygen reclamation, heat reradiation, the hull and radiation shielding -- these can all fail in various ways.

-"Now, consider those dangerous we just listed.
+"Now, consider those dangers we just listed.
 Decompression, suffocation, overheating, radiation poisoning.
 These have something in common: outside extreme cases, none will be immediately lethal.
 You will have time to react, and potentially, if I do my job right, address the danger so it becomes survivable.
 However, that time can sometimes be measured in seconds, and you have to make every second count.
-Does anyone know how long an unprotected human baselines can survive direct exposure to hard vacuum?"
+Does anyone know how long an unprotected human baseline can survive direct exposure to hard vacuum?"
 He glances around.
 "Fifteen seconds.
 That's how long someone *else* has to rescue you, assuming you overcome your instincts and vent your lungs in time.
 You yourself will have only *seconds* to react before you lose consciousness.
 And if you *don't* vent your lungs, a sufficiently rapid drop in pressure will lead to internal ruptures that will leave you *unable to get oxygen from air* even if you are rescued -- at that point, the only way to keep you alive will be direct venous infusion of oxygen until you can be delivered to a red-level reconstruction center equipped to grow and implant new alveoli in your lungs.
 Or replace your lungs outright, if the damage is severe enough.
 That's not even getting into the severe damage that would occur to nonvital organs, like your eardrums.
 And there's no guarantee a baseline will even survive weeks or months of extracorporeal oxygenation.

 "This is where voidskins come in."
-Nalshan touches the cart. "voidskins serve many different functions, but at their core, they're a fallback layer of armor between you and the void."
+Nalshan touches the cart.
+"Voidskins serve many different functions, but at their core, they're a fallback layer of armor between you and the void."
 He lifts up a suit, letting it unfold.
 It's made of a slick, black, reflective material, with the emblem of the Society on the upper arms and a sequence of glyphs above the breast.
 "When things go wrong in the void, this garment is what will keep you alive.
 Now, I want to be *very* clear, this is *not* a full hardplate.
 It can't deploy a helmet when pressure drops and it can't save you if you're sucked out into the void without one.
 The point of wearing a voidskin is simply to buy you time, whether that's to patch a hull breach, don an emergency helmet, get into your armor, or shoot some bastard dead.
 Don't let yourself fall into the trap of thinking you're automatically safe just because you're wearing one of these.

 "The most important functionality of a voidskin day-to-day is its simplest: the rad barrier.
 There's a thin osmium-based metamaterial lining that limits your exposure to a wide spectrum of ionizing emissions, most particularly gamma rays and X-rays.
 Even if your trip goes exactly as planned, a small amount of ionizing radiation will still penetrate your ship's hull.
 A secondary layer that protects most of your body volume directly -- and we've done studies on this -- will dramatically decrease your chance of developing cancer and needing complicated, specialized medical treatment to root it out.
 The longer you spend in space, the more important it is to wear a voidskin at all times.
 Obviously it doesn't protect your head and brain below your neck, but those are a much smaller target, and among even long-term Society ship crew cerebral and oral cancers aren't much more common than lung cancer.
 Comrade Piper?"